veeruamma/Machine-Learning-Topics/README.md

 #### Polynomial Regression : It is a non-linear regression and relationship of output variable is fitted to nth degree of the input variable.

+#### Advantages of Using Linear Regression
+1. Linear Regression method is very easy to use.
+If the relationship between the variables (independent and dependent) is known, we can easily implement the regression method accordingly (Linear Regression for linear relationship).
+2. Linear Regression provides the significance level of each attribute contributing to the prediction of the dependent variable.
+With this data, we can choose between the variables which are highly contributing/ important variables.
+3. After performing linear regression we get the best fit line, which is used in prediction, which we can use according to the business requirement.

+#### Limitations of Linear Regression
+ 1. The main limitation of linear regression is that its performance is not up to the mark in the case of a nonlinear relationship.
+ 2. Linear regression can be affected by the presence of outliers in the dataset.
+ 3. The presence of high correlation among the variables also leads to the poor performance of the linear regression model.

 ## Logistic Regression
 It solely depends on maximum likelihood estimation. _Maximum likelihood estimation maximises the probability that classifies the event being 1 or 0 by estimating certain parameters.
 Every probability equation goes by the following._